ios-route-to-do/app/README.md

   - [ ] Split bottom bar with two buttons: Cancel and Submit

 The following **optional** features are implemented:

+- [ ] Select location view after splash screen: Ask the user for the location to focus the search
+  - [ ] Map view asking for the user location
+  - [ ] Navigate to category selection view on location tap

 - [ ] Category view:
   - [ ] Content view: